 But for China, it's also about marking the country's 50th anniversary as a spacefaring nation.

 Zhang Kejian, who heads China's National Space Administration (CNSA), has told Xinhua reporters that over the past 50 years, Chinese space engineers and scientists had overcome various difficulties and achieved aerospace development through self-reliance and independent innovation.

 As with many Mars missions, Tianwen-1 is about learning more about the Red Planet and, through that, for scientists to learn more about our own planet.

 About 4 billion years ago, the Martian atmosphere changed, and liquid water evaporated.
 But scientists don't know why.
 There may be deposits of water underground, known as subsurface water.

 The Emirates Mars Mission (known as "Hope" or EMM) also aims to learn more about the Martian atmosphere, in particular how and why oxygen and hydrogen are escaping the planet.

-Beyond that, China wants to use the Tianwen-1 mission as a step towards a mission in 2030 that would bring back samples from Mars to Earth.
+Beyond that, China wants to use the Tianwen-1 mission as a step towards a mission in 2030 that would bring back samples of rock and soil from Mars to Earth.

-Tianwen-1's orbiter, or probe, will carry 13 "payloads."
+Tianwen-1's orbiter, or probe, is carrying 13 "payloads."
 A payload can be a communications or Earth observation satellite, but in this case the payload is the mission's instruments.

 For instance, there's a remote sensing camera and a ground penetrating radar.